MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/client-access-servers/Set-MapiVirtualDirectory.md

 ## PARAMETERS

 ### -Identity
-The Identity parameter specifies the MAPI virtual directory that you want to configure.
+The Identity parameter specifies the MAPI virtual directory that you want to modify.
 You can use any value that uniquely identifies the virtual directory.
 For example:

 - Name or \<Server\>\\Name